Shashantha-97/Credit-Card-Transaction-Analysis/README.md

 8. **City with highest spend-to-transaction ratio** during weekends.
 9. **City that reached its 500th transaction fastest** after the first transaction in that city.

-Each query is documented with **description and takeaway insights**.

 # Stored Procedures
 - Key stored procedure: `AnalyzeCardTypeExpYearCombined.sql`